Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Unit Tests

 - [ ] Confirm `sshd_use_approved_macs_ordered_stig/tests/correct_value_config_dir.pass.sh` passes once the fix is applied
-- [ ] Add `correct_value_config_dir.pass.sh` for `sshd_use_approved_ciphers_ordered_stig`, since no equivalent test exists for that rule yet
+- [x] Added `correct_value_config_dir.pass.sh` for `sshd_use_approved_ciphers_ordered_stig`, scoped to `multi_platform_ol,multi_platform_rhel,multi_platform_sle,multi_platform_slmicro,multi_platform_almalinux`, matching the platform scope of this rule's other existing test `correct_reduced_list.pass.sh`, rather than the ubuntu only scope used by the existing MACs config dir test
 - [ ] Confirm existing main file test scenarios for both rules still pass after the fix

 ### Integration Tests

+- [x] Rebuilt the sle15 datastream after applying the fix to both rules, with no build errors
-- [ ] Rebuild sle15 datastream and re-run the fake root reproduction against the real generated OVAL for both rules, confirming the result is true
+- [x] Extracted the real generated OVAL for both rules from the rebuilt datastream and confirmed it matches the drafted fix exactly, no rendering differences
+- [x] Ran the real generated Ciphers check content, wrapped in a minimal definition skipping package prerequisite checks, against a fake root matching real remediation output.
+Result: true
+- [x] Ran the real generated MACs check content the same way against a matching fake root.
+Result: true

 ### Manual Testing